Song Islands vol. 2

 Song Islands vol. 2 (Collected Rarities and Singles) is a compilation album by Mount Eerie.
 It was released on October 19, 2010.
 It is a sequel to the Microphones album Song Islands.

 Recording and release

-The recording took place from 2002-2009 in the Dub Narcotic Studio in Olympia, Washington.
+The recording took place from 2002 to 2009 in the Dub Narcotic Studio in Olympia, Washington.
 The album consists of B-sides, rarities and never before released songs from the Microphones and Mount Eerie.
 Every song on the album was re-mixed and remastered.
 A 32-page booklet was released alongside the album.

 Music

 The album incorporates elements of smooth jazz and punk.
 An official press release described the sound on the album as "Raw poems barely accompanied on acoustic guitar, expanses of wooden percussion, distorted punk instructionals, hundreds of voices singing, an attempt at smooth jazz, the lowest note on a questionable piano in a big empty".

 Track 13 features a rendition of "Voice in Headphones" by Elverum's band Singers, who featured on the 2005 album Singers.